This course will take place online.

-Male cross-dressing performance has endured as an essential part of the fabric of British entertainment.
-From the Elizabethan boy player, to the bawdy Victorian dame, to the glamorous and avant-garde incarnations of the medium seen today, drag has long held the power to arouse amorous passions, laughter, pathos, and controversy – sometimes all at once.
-We will investigate the concept of drag through the lens of queer performance, national identity, gender and sexuality, and other relevant topics.
+From the Elizabethan boy player, to the bawdy Victorian dame, to the glamorous and avant-garde incarnations of the medium seen today, drag has held the power to arouse amorous passions, laughter, pathos, and controversy – sometimes all at once.
+In this historical overview of male drag in nineteenth-and twentieth-century Britain, we will investigate the concept of drag through the lens of queer performance, national identity, gender and sexuality, and other relevant topics.

 Who is this course for?